Travel the 23 mile section of the Historic Columbia River Highway, known as ‘Waterfall Corridor’ (or ‘Waterfall Alley’).

-Read below (or listen) to find out more about how to navigate this Oregon wonder of the Columbia River Gorge.
+Read on (or listen) to find out more about how to navigate the wonders of the Columbia River Gorge.

 Where in Oregon

-Ok… Are you wondering where to find the Historic Columbia River Highway?
+Are you wondering where to find the Historic Columbia River Highway?
+This map should help.

-Just between you and me: Far more people bypass this viewpoint for the Vista House, which does indeed offer outstanding views—but the Women’s Forum Viewpoint also fits the Vista House into the frame, creating a sense of scale unrivaled anywhere else in the region.
+Just between you and me: Far more people bypass this viewpoint in a hurry to go see the Vista House, which does indeed offer outstanding views.
+Too bad, as the Women’s Forum Viewpoint fits the Vista House into the frame, creating a sense of scale unrivaled anywhere else in the region.

 The viewpoint is named for the Portland Women’s Forum, a women’s group whose activities and advocacy in the Gorge date back to 1946.
-In its earliest days, the Portland Women’s Forum recognized the value of preserving the views on Chanticleer Point, named for a hotel that stood there in the early 1900s.
-The group held teas and fundraisers to preserve and protect the property—and purchased 3.7 acres atop the bluff in 1956.
-Seven years later, the group turned the property over to the state of Oregon.
+In its earliest days, the Portland Women’s Forum recognized the value of preserving the views on Chanticleer Point, named for a hotel that stood there in the early 1900’s.
+The group held teas and fundraisers to preserve and protect the property—and purchased 3.7 more acres atop the bluff in 1956.
+Seven years later, they turned the property over to the state of Oregon.

 In the heart of a U-shaped bend, sits the Vista House, atop Crown Point—one of the most popular stops along this journey and, at nearly 700 feet above the Columbia River, the highest point along the highway accessible to vehicles.

-For years, the Vista House was just as famous for its outrageous construction costs as its outstanding views.
-In its infancy, the eight-sided Vista House was envisioned as a little more than a ”comfort station” for travelers along the brand-new highway.
+For years, the Vista House was just as famous because of its outrageous construction cost, as for its outstanding views.
+In its infancy, the eight-sided Vista House was envisioned as a little more than a ‘comfort station’ for travelers along the brand-new highway.
 But as plans for the rest stop grew more ambitious, costs swelled to $100,000 when the Vista House was dedicated in 1918.
-At the time, critics called it the “$100,000 Outhouse.”
-Even now, one of the more common names you’ll hear for the Vista House is “the million-dollar bathroom.”
+At the time, critics called it the “$100,000 Outhouse”.
+Even now, one of the more common names you’ll hear for the Vista House is “the million-dollar bathroom”.

 Views extend from Portland in the west to the heart of the Gorge, 12 miles to the east.
-Wind gusts up to tornado speed have been recorded, and the Vista House itself closes on especially blustery days.
+Wind gusts up to tornado speed have been recorded.
+The Vista House itself closes on especially blustery days.

-In 1974, the Vista House was recognized on the National Register of Historic Places—not bad for a fancy bathroom.
+In 1974, the Vista House was added to the National Register of Historic Places.
+Not bad for a fancy bathroom.

 #3: Latourell Falls and Trailhead

-Starting across from the parking area is an opportunity for a quick hike that is among the area’s best.
-A three-mile loop gains almost 900 feet before returning to the highway and arriving at Latourell Falls, cascading in an amphitheater of columnar basalt.
+Starting across from the parking area is an opportunity for one of the area’s best hikes.
+A three-mile loop gains almost 900 feet before returning to the highway at Latourell Falls, cascading in an amphitheater of columnar basalt.
 You can reach Latourell Falls—among the Gorge’s most famous and photographed waterfalls—with a quick, flat walk from the highway.
 But the longer hike passes by a second waterfall in a lush, forested canyon along the way—and is well worth your time.